brouhardlab/Kappa/README.md

 ## Authors

-`Kappa` has been created originally by Kevan Lu and converted as Fiji plugin by [Hadrien Mary](mailto:hadrien.mary@gmail.com).
+`Kappa` has been created originally by Kevan Lu and converted as a Fiji plugin by [Hadrien Mary](mailto:hadrien.mary@gmail.com).

 This work started in 2013 at the [Gary Brouhard laboratory](http://brouhardlab.mcgill.ca/) at the University of McGill.